junxit/us-congress-bills-113/bill.md

   - **(1)** *In general* As soon as practicable after the date of the enactment of this Act, the Secretary of the Interior shall publish in the Federal Register a legal description of the public land withdrawn under subsection (a) and a copy of a map depicting the legal description of the withdrawn land.
   - **(2)** *Force of law* The legal description and map published under paragraph (1) shall have the same force and effect as if included in this Act, except that the Secretary of the Interior may correct errors in the legal description.
   - **(3)** *Reimbursement of costs* The Secretary of the Army shall reimburse the Secretary of the Interior for any costs incurred by the Secretary of the Interior in implementing this subsection.
-- **(e)** *Valid existing rights* The withdrawal and reservation of public land under subsection (a) shall be subject to valid existing rights.
-- **(f)** *Indian tribes* Nothing in this Act shall be construed as altering any rights reserved for an Indian tribe for tribal use of lands within the military land withdrawal by treaty or Federal law.
+- **(e)** *Indian tribes* Nothing in this Act shall be construed as altering any rights reserved for an Indian tribe for tribal use of lands within the military land withdrawal by treaty or Federal law.
 The Secretary of the Army shall consult with any Indian tribes in the vicinity of the military land withdrawal before taking action within the military land withdrawal affecting tribal rights or cultural resources protected by treaty or Federal law.

 ## § 3.
 Management of withdrawn and reserved lands